 Or grabbing your guitar and practicing those tunes you had not played for more than five years.

 Or even finishing that DJ set you had started two years ago but has yet just a mix of three songs.

 The advantage of this is, in case you are able to turn a couple of these “extras” into a habit – while you are still sick/injured – then, when you will be back in action with your job and sport, you will see that suddenly you will find the time to fit these activities in your busy schedule.

 (Bonus point) Your sexual desire will not drop but actually increase.
-Beforehand, I thought that, aside from my physical incapability to move my body properly, my sexual life would be another thing which I would need to put aside for while.
+Beforehand, I thought that aside from my physical incapability to move my body properly, my sexual life would be another thing that I would need to put aside for a while.

-But when I arrived home after the surgery and I was able not to think so much about all the hassle concerning my knee, I started looked at my partner and her tight leggings and immediately thinking: “oh got, I wanna bang that”.
+But when I arrived home after the surgery and I was able not to think so much about all the hassle concerning my knee, I started looking at my partner and her tight leggings and immediately thinking: “Oh god, I wanna bang that”.
 The question was how, since the only thing I could do was to be lying down on my bed like an old man.

 Well, but let’s say that I am far from being a grandfather, so later on that night I had my helpful girl friend jumping – gently and carefully, of course – on the top of me, with me having one of the hardest boners of my life.

-I thought it would be due to the effects of the anesthesia but, two weeks after the surgery, I can tell you that I have been having sex almost everyday, with my friend down there showing that he does not give a fuck about his injured cousin knee.
+I thought it would be due to the effects of the anesthesia but, two weeks after the surgery, I can tell you that I have been having sex almost every day, with my friend down there showing that he does not give a fuck about his injured knee cousin.